lucataco/cog-vllm/README.md

 ### Prerequisites

 You'll need:
-- A URL to a `.tar` archive containing your model weights, or a local path to model files
+- Either a huggingface model (username/model-name) or a URL to a `.tar` archive containing your model weights
-- Cog installed ([v0.14.0](https://github.com/replicate/cog/releases/tag/v0.14.0) or later)
+- Cog installed ([v0.16.8](https://github.com/replicate/cog/releases/tag/v0.16.8) or newer)
 - A GPU-enabled machine for optimal performance

 ### Installation